on7dq/OST-Morse-Box/README.md

 	Keying with Straight Key, Paddle or a built-in Touch Paddle!
 	Paddle polarity settable to NORMAL / REVERSE
-	Built-in "Keep Alive" circuit for use with a Power Bank Adaptable to all existing transceivers, provided you can find the appropriate microphone plugs (male and female) The basic model is based on the widely distributed RJ-45 connections.
-	Power via the USB connection of the Arduino, or from the microphone jack of the transceiver, or by an external power supply.
-	Use as a separate electronic keyer for transceivers without a built-in keyer (self-built QRP transmitters, etc.).
-	Random CW generator, display characters in the serial monitor and on OLED display.
+	Built-in "Keep Alive" circuit for use with a Power Bank Adaptable to all existing transceivers, using the appropriate microphone plugs (male and female) (The basic model is based on the widely distributed RJ-45 connectors) Power via the USB connection of the Arduino, from the microphone jack from an external power supply Use as a separate electronic keyer for transceivers without a built-in keyer Random CW generator, display characters in the serial monitor and on the OLED display.
 	Beacon function, can also be used as a memory keyer (1 memory of 80 characters).
 	Additional functions can be set via AT commands via the serial monitor Entering and transmitting text via the serial monitor